-In order to register and view your grades, students must have a UH Username.
-Students may already have a UH Username if they were enrolled at a UH system campus, or if they have a "hawaii. edu" e-mail account.
-For example, if your account is johndoe@hawaii.edu, your UH Username is johndoe.
-Students who do not have a UH Username can get one at http://myuhportal.hawaii.edu.
+In order to utilize the services in the MyUH portal, students must have a UH Username.
+Students may already have a UH Username if they were enrolled at a UH system campus, or if they have a "hawaii.edu" e-mail account.
+For example, if your email account is johndoe@hawaii.edu, your UH Username is johndoe.
+Students who do not have a UH Username can get one at http://myuh.hawaii.edu.

-Registration for new and returning students (those who stop out for one semester or longer) occurs the week before the semester begins.
+Registration for new and returning students (those who stopped out for one semester or longer) generally occurs several weeks before the semester begins.
 Continuing students will be able to pre-register for the next semester, usually in November for the Spring semester, and April for the Fall semester.
-Check with the Student Services Office for more information.